-EV SSL Certificates Verifying the authority of the contract signer and Certificate approver in accordance with the EV Guidelines together with verification that the Applicant has ownership or control of the domain name via the methods listed in section 3.2.7.
-For Certificates issued through an MSSL account, the Authority of the Local Registration Authority will be verified at the time of the set-up of the profile.
+Certificates issued through an MSSL account, the Authority of the Local Registration Authority will be verified at the time of the set-up of the profile.
 Timestamping Verification through a reliable means of communication with Certificates the organization's Applicant.
-AATL and CDS Verification through a reliable means of communication with the organization or individual Applicant together with verification that the Applicant has control over the email address if an email address is requested to be included in the Certificate.
-For Certificates issued through an EPKI account, the Authority of the Local Registration Authority will be verified TestelDest at the time of the set-up of the profile.
+AATL Verification through a reliable means of communication with the organization or individual Applicant together with verification that the Applicant has control over the email address if an email address is requested to be included in the Certificate.
+For Certificates issued through an EPKI account, the Authority of the Local Registration Authority will be verified at the time of the set-up of the profile.
 Trusted Root Verification through a reliable means of communication with the organization's Applicant and verification of all elements included within 'Name Constraints' which may include top level e-mail domain/sub domain names or domain names as detailed in section 3.2.7.
-Qualified Website Verifying the authority of the contract signer, Certificate Authentication approver and the Authorised representative in accordance Certificates with the methods listed in section 3.2.2.3 together with verification that the Applicant has ownership or control of the domain name via the methods listed in section 3.2.7.
-Qualified Certificate for Verifying the authority of the contract signer Certificate Electronic Seal approver and the Authorised representative in accordance with the methods listed in section 3.2.2.3.
+Qualified Website Verifying the authority of the contract signer, Certificate Authentication approver and the Authorised representative in ac Certificates with the methods listed in section 3.2.2.3 together with verification that the Applicant has ownership or control of the domain name via the methods listed in section 3.2.7.
+Qualified Certificate for Verifying the authority of the contract signer Certificate Electronic Seal eal approver and the Authorised representative in accordance with the methods listed in section 3.2.2.3.
 Qualified Certificate for Verification of the authenticity of the individual Applicant's Electronic Signature request with the methods listed in section 3.2.3.4.